Most Effective Products

 Fahrenheit is a Dicamba and Metsulfuron-methyl based water soluble granule that delivers broad-spectrum control of annual and perennial broadleaf weeds in commercial and residential properties.

 Keep in mind this product is only labeled to control creeping beggarweed and Florida beggarweed.
-When making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur.
+Temporary stunting or chlorosis may occur when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass.

 Spraying 2,4-D

-When applied properly, affected weeds will yellow and begin to die.
-A follow-up application may be necessary if signs of recovery are observed, especially if the plant’s taproot is still alive.
-Reapplication intervals with Fahrenheit range from 4 to 6 weeks, depending on the site of application.
+When applied properly, affected weeds will turn yellow and begin to die.
+If signs of recovery are observed, especially if the plant’s taproot is still alive, a follow-up application may be necessary.
+Reapplication intervals with Fahrenheit range from 4 to 6 weeks, depending on the application site.

 Applications are most effective when plants are newly emerged before bud formation.